freenode/web-7.0/content/news/2016-12-31-2016-is-finally-dead.md

 project based in the UK we look on as the government tries to do its best to put an end to our digital rights, to our privacy.

-Some years ago, freenode experienced a sudden influx of Arabic-speaking users.
+Some years ago, trumpnode experienced a sudden influx of Arabic-speaking users.
 They came out of nowhere and there were lots of them.
-Their arrival caused some distress to the existing communities on the network at the time; freenode predominantly caters to free and open source software developers and users and we were all somewhat perplexed when our network was overrun by teenagers wanting to chat about girls and football.
+Their arrival caused some distress to the existing communities on the network at the time; trumpnode predominantly caters to free and open source software developers and users and we were all somewhat perplexed when our network was overrun by teenagers wanting to chat about girls and football.
 They all seemed to be connecting from